 Add some life and safety to your commercial business this cold-weather season with these winter landscape ideas.

 Consider your idea of a typical commercial property.
 You probably envision a building smartly outlined with perfectly manicured shrubs!
 Businesses typically include shrubs as landscaping staples because they are usually hardier than flowers and add a lush pop of green.
 Plus, they can be easily shaped to look orderly and professional.

 This winter, consider adding some shrubs that not only will withstand the cold weather but will also add some color to your property.
 Many temperature-hardy shrubs produce berries or flowers in vibrant colors beyond the usual green.

-Camellia, for example, blooms flowers throughout the wintertime, in a variety of colors like white, pink, yellow and red.
+Camellia, for example, blooms flowers throughout the wintertime.
+They also come in a variety of colors like white, pink, yellow and red.
 A species called beautyberry produces striking purple berries throughout the cold season too.

-To get in the holiday spirit, plant a variety called nandina, which produces flame-colored foliage for a touch of merry red— or, add holly or cranberry bushes.
+To get in the holiday spirit, plant a variety called nandina.
+They produce flame-colored foliage for a touch of merry red— or, add holly or cranberry bushes.
 Not only will the bright colors enliven an otherwise dull landscape, but the berry bushes will attract birds for some pleasant birdwatching from your office windows.

 Landscaping tip: Don’t forget to winterize your shrubs and entire landscape!

 You might not think winter is a good time to plant flowers in Pennsylvania, but for some cold-resistant plants, this time of the year is actually ideal.
 In fact, some flowers— like the stunning yellow and purple viola— wait until the winter to bloom.